mehulchopraAvalara/datatable/README.md

 export default Ember.Controller.extend(AvTableController, {

-  //property with this name needed by the datatable
+  //property with this name and data structure needed by the datatable
   columnsMap: [
     {
       label: 'Title', //the label of the column